JakeRoggenbuck/kronicler/README.md

 <img width="1442" height="885" alt="image" src="https://github.com/user-attachments/assets/69f03f71-9e94-473a-b309-9a13dae94ff5" />

-This mock-up was created with Claude and the future dashboard my vary substantially.
+This mock-up was created with Claude and the future dashboard may vary substantially.

 ## Analytics CLI